-When I was nine years old, I as sexually attacked in broad daylight in the middle of the street.
+When I was nine years old, I was sexually attacked in broad daylight in the middle of the street.
 It was a small town where “those types of things don’t happen.”
 But they did happen.
-I was walking back from a friend’s house a few blocks away when I saw a man by himself.
-I sped up and he sped up.
-Immediately, I trusted my gut and I knew he was after me so I tried to run.
-Not surprisingly, he ran faster but when he caught me I was able to fight back and slip free.
+I was walking back from a friend’s house a few blocks away from my own house when I saw a man by himself.
+He called out to me and asked me where Marshall Street was.
+I kept walking and called out that I did not.
+I sped up and I heard him speed up.
+Immediately, I knew in my gut he was after me so I tried to run.
+I heard him start running too.
+Not surprisingly, he ran faster than me.
+He caught up to me and grabbed me from behind and pressed his member to my cheek.
+I was able to duck down and slip free.
 I turned and yelled at him as loud as I could that he had better not @#&*% touch me.

-I am sure my fighting and screaming was most effective because he didn’t expect it.
-Certainly it was not my size or strength.
+My fighting and screaming were so effective because he didn’t expect it.
+Certainly, it was not my size or strength.
 He ran away and then I did too.

 My mother had previously read me an article on the subject of child molestation and instructed me to talk to her if anyone ever made me feel uncomfortable.
 I was able to talk to her about it because she had already made me feel safe.